cooler09/troll-ambush/README.md

 # Troll Ambush
 A troll is approaching your village, you and your fellow villagers don't have much time before he crashes in and wreaks havoc.
 Your village decides to elect 3-4 captains that are in charge of small teams to stop the troll.
 Each team will have 2-3 chances to prepare for the troll.
-Each team's preparation will have a random factor to the final effectiveness agianst the troll.
+Each team's preparation will have a random factor to the final effectiveness against the troll.
 * Unfinished tasks will still count toward the final goal, but completed tasks are much more effective
 * Teams will have to work together to delegate tasks.
 They will need to do this so they are not trying to complete a task another team is working on.
 * Once a task is completed it can no longer be completed by another team